YuliaRozental/NYU-SD-01-B-reference-notes/dom.md

 })
 ```

->Note: It's worth `console.log()`ing `e` within the callback function sometime just to see how much information is in the event object!
+>Note: It's worth trying `console.log(e)` within the callback function sometime just to see how much information is in the event object!